Allentown Pediatrics

 Picture

 Allentown Pediatric & Adolescent Medicine has achieved designation as a Breastfeeding Friendly Practice by the New York State Department of Health.
-We have policies and clinical practices in place to create a breastfeeding friendly office environment, encourage breastfeeding and offer support to mothers while breastfeeding.
-Our practice now offers appointments with one of our staff members who is trained as a Certified Lactation Consultant.
-We are pleased to provide this additional support to our breastfeeding mothers.
+We have policies and clinical practices in place to create a breastfeeding-friendly office environment, encourage breastfeeding and offer support to mothers while breastfeeding.

 For information on breastfeeding, click on the links below: